 - I wish to continue to enjoy watching nature programmes on the television

-There is no legal requirement to set out an Advance Statement in writing, but obviously, it makes more sense to do so, as everyone involved in your loved one’s future care needs can then be supplied with a copy.
+There is no legal requirement to set out an advance statement in writing, but having one is helpful, as everyone involved in your or your loved one’s future care needs can then be supplied with a copy.

-Social workers, medical staff and other members of the family can all be given a copy of the statement so that everyone knows what your loved one’s wishes are regarding their future care.
+Social workers, medical staff and family members can all be given a copy of the statement so that everyone knows your or your loved one’s wishes regarding future care.

-Where a statement is refusing treatment, it’s imperative to ensure that this is written down and signed, along with confirmation that your loved one fully understands the implications of making such a decision.
+Where a decision is refusing treatment, it’s crucial to ensure that this is written down and signed, along with confirmation that you or your loved one fully understands the implications of such a decision.

 Why make an advance statement?

-Ultimately, an advance statement is all about having a specific, focused plan, removing stress from the wider family when decision-making becomes more difficult.
+Ultimately, writing an advance statement is about having a specific, focused plan, removing stress from the wider family when decision-making becomes more difficult.

-Make the big decisions — whether it’s care options or anything else, an advance statement takes the pressure to make big decisions away from the wider family.
+Make the big decisions — whether it’s care options or anything else, an advance statement takes the pressure of making the right decisions away from the wider family.

 Start an important discussion — taking the first difficult steps to look ahead.
-This can give your loved one time to get the opinion of those they trust, be it their GP, their family or anyone else.
+This can make time to get the opinions of people you or your loved one trust, be it a GP, a family member, or anyone else.